asantra/ProjectGeant4/README.md

 4. Now we will do the same exercise (use the same momenta values) for these particles:
 > alpha, e-, mu-, tau-, pi-, kaon-.

-If time permits, you can use these mesons as well:
+If time permits, you can use these particles as well:
 > B-, D-, sigma-, omega-.
 5. After each particle's run, store the output root files in separate folder away from `build` directory.
 These root files will be necessary to find the correlation between the particle type and the Cherenkov angle.
 6. If you have done all the steps from 1 to 5 above, then your `data taking` part (actually `simulation` in this context) is complete.
 Now we will learn how to analyze the `data` and get the physics result.